-$$\langle \tilde{\Phi}0^0| = (1/c_0) \langle 0|$$
+$$\langle \tilde{\Phi}0^0| = (1/c_0)\langle 0|$$

-Various choices have been put forward for the zero-order eigenvalues, $E_K[15]$.
+Various choices have been put forward for the zero-order eigenvalues, E_K [15].
 A generalized MP partitioning has also been tested, operating with the single-reference Fockian based on the pivotal determinant[16-18].
 Recently MCPT has got applied in the natural orbital functional framework also[19].

 In view of Table I, there is indeed just one physically relevant zero-order MR function utilized in the MCPT framework.
 Excited zero-order functions emerge from a mathematical construction, in an extremely simple manner.
 The overlap of zero-order functions is handled by a bi-orthogonal formalism.
-As a consequence, expressions of bi-orthogonal RS PT[20-22] are to be applied in MCPT, instead of the common formulae cited in Table I. The zero-order of Eqs.(4) and (5) are formulated with Hilbert-space projectors, hence question of one- or two-body nature does not apply.
+As a consequence, expressions of bi-orthogonal RS PT[20-22] are to be applied in MCPT, instead of the common formulae cited in Table I. We note in passing, that orthogonalization of the zero-order functions facilitate a Hermitean formulation of MCPT[23].
+Numerical results by the Hermitean version were found barely distinguishable from the bi-orthogonal formulation.
+The zero-order of Eqs.(4) and (5) are formulated with Hilbert-space projectors, hence question of one- or two-body nature does not apply.
 The generalized MP variant[16] is different in this respect: it relies on a one-body Hamiltonian.